qiyangduan/standard-models-1/telco/churn_prediction.md

 ### Customer Experience
 ### Social interaction features
 ### Deep learning to improve accuracy
+### Handset life cycle prediction
-### We can build a handset life cycle model to calculate new handset opportunity.
+We can build a handset life cycle model to calculate new handset opportunity.

 ## Churn Prediction by Random Forest